Shipping Freight to Mexico: Cross-Border Freight Guide

 To protect your freight from being damaged, it is important to be more proactive about correct packaging and loading procedures for pallets.
 Always make sure to use high-quality materials, the proper stacking techniques, and make sure to secure documents and labels that note the correct consignee information.

-If damage occurs while shipping products into Mexico, it is very difficult to determine the source of damage.
+If damage occurs while shipping products into Mexico—particularly concealed damage found after delivery—it is very difficult to determine the source.
 After all, the freight will likely need to trade hands a few times.
-Combine this with the convoluted insurance protection of Mexican shipping, and you can see why it is so important to go above and beyond with packing procedures!
+Combine this with the convoluted insurance protections and other risks of shipping to Mexico, and you can see why it is so important to go above and beyond with packing procedures!

 Final Thoughts

 The three tips above can significantly streamline your cross-border shipping efforts, reduce delays and protect your freight as much as possible.
-It is always a good idea to work with a 3PL company like Redwood Logistics who has years of experience with cross-border shipping into Mexico.
+It is always a good idea to work with an experienced partner like Redwood, whose Modern 4PL approach brings years of expertise to cross-border shipping into Mexico.
+Redwood's proven track record in managing complex international shipments is demonstrated across numerous supply chain case studies.

-If you are new to cross-border shipping or looking to improve your international shipping efforts, contact the experts at Redwood Logistics today!
+If you are new to cross-border shipping or looking to improve your international shipping efforts, contact Redwood Logistics today!